tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 ![Popup UI](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/popup-1d.png)

-The number of distinct domains with which a network connection was established, out of all connections (established + attempted).
+The number of distinct domains with which a network connection was established, out of all connections (established + blocked).
 The domains are derived using the official [Public Suffix List](https://publicsuffix.org/).

 In general, it must be assumed that each distinct domain is managed by a distinct administrative authority.
 In practice, it is common to have a couple distinct domains which are under the same administrative authority (for example: `google.com`, `ajax.googleapis.com` and `gstatic.com`, or `wikipedia.org` and `wikimedia.org`).